 The Company offers retirement programs that are intended to supplement the employee's personal savings.
-The programs include the National Oilwell Varco, Inc. 401(k) and Retirement Savings Plan ("401k Plan") and National Oilwell Varco, Inc. Supplemental Savings Plan ("Supplemental Plan").
+The programs include the NOV Inc. 401(k) and Retirement Savings Plan ("401k Plan") and the NOV Inc. Supplemental Savings Plan ("Supplemental Plan").
 The Company's U.S. employees, including its executives, are generally eligible to participate in the 401k Plan.
-Employees of the Company whose base salary meets or exceeds a certain dollar threshold established by the Company's benefits plan administrative committee are generally eligible to participate in the Supplemental Plan.
+Employees of the Company whose base salary meets or exceeds a certain dollar threshold and whose position is deemed to be eligible as established by the Company's benefits plan administrative committee are generally eligible to participate in the Supplemental Plan.
 Participation in the 401k Plan and Supplemental Plan are voluntary.
 The Supplemental Plan is a non-qualified plan that allows participants to continue saving and receiving Company contributions towards retirement when, due to compensation and contribution ceilings established under the Internal Revenue Code, they or the Company can no longer contribute to the 401k Plan.